anymod/guide/docs/examples/content-management.md

 ### 6. Add the mod to any website or web app

 Click the **Add to website** button and follow the instructions.
-If you have not done so already, paste the anymod script into your page's &lt;head&gt; element:
+If you have not done so already, paste the anymod script into your page's `<head>` element:

 ```html
 <head>